Abstract 2Abstract 7

 Ultimately, decision intelligence is about empowering decision makers to break down data barriers, connect the dots, and surface critical context, giving leaders the precise information they need to confidently decide on the right path forward.

-Today's organizations are faced with a paradox - they have more data at their fingertips than any previous generation, yet making sense of it all and extracting insights of interest has perhaps never been more challenging.
+Today's organizations are faced with a paradox - they have more data at their fingertips than any previous generation, but making sense of it all and extracting insights of interest has perhaps never been more challenging.
 There is a constant influx of new data sources and exponential growth in the sheer volume of data.

 Sorting through this overload of information, parsing out what is relevant and trustworthy, and seeing it in context can be a truly challenging process.